foldda/charian/README.md

 [^2]: Subject to RDA encoder and parser availability for the language and the platform.

+Because of these characteristics, Charian is more of another serializer, but a technology for building an exciting [**universal data transportation framework**](#afterword-the-big-picture) that allows unified data exchange between all programs.

 ## Inside the API

+Charian is implemented in three languages ([C#](src/CSharp), [Python](src/Python), and [Java](src/Java)) from this repo.
+In this document, we use the C# syntax to explain its concept and usage pattern.
+The other language implementations share the same design and have a near-identical structure and naming convention.

 Charian is a simple API that contains only two defined types: **class Rda** and **interface IRda**.
-It's implemented in three languages ([C#](src/CSharp), [Python](src/Python), and [Java](src/Java)) in this repo.
-C# syntax is used in this doco but the same concept and usage pattern are applicable to the other language implementations, as they share the same design and have a near-identical structure and naming convention.

 **Class Rda**

-The Rda class is modeled as a "container" object provides a multidimensional space for storing data, where each storage location in the space is uniquely addressed by an integer array index[^3].
+The Rda class is modeled as a "container" object that provides a multidimensional space for storing data, where each storage location in the space is uniquely addressed by an integer array index[^3].
 A client uses the following Getter/Setter methods for accessing a data item for a given address:

 [^3]: The index has a dimension limit of 40 in the current implementation, and the index value for each dimension must be a non-negative integer.
 ```csharp